poiyomi/PoiyomiDocs/docs/color-and-normals/color-adjust.md

 - `Type`: **Float**, Range: `0.0 - 1.0`
   - Normal: `0.0`

-How much to shift the base color around the hue circle.
+Determines how much to shift the base color around the hue circle. **This is the main hue shifting slider.**

-This value is circular, and will have the same result at 0 and 1.
+This value is circular, and will have the same result at `0.0` and `1.0`.

 ### Hue Shift Speed

 - `Type`: **Float**

-How much to constantly shift the hue with time.
-A value of 1 will result in a full hue shift cycle every 20 seconds.
+If set, will constantly shift the hue with time.
+A value of `1` will result in a full hue shift cycle every 20 seconds.

 ### Hue Shift Audio Link